 An appropriate QR Code category depends on what you’d want your end-users to see.

 Once decided on the QR Code category, you can head on to your chosen QR Code generator.
-For your convenience, here is a detailed comparison chart on the best QR Code generators available online.
+For your convenience, here is a detailed comparison chart on the best QR Code generator available online.
 You can go through it to find the best one for yourself.

 2. Create a QR Code